cloudnative-pg/plugin-barman-cloud/web/docs/object_stores.md

   [...]
 ```

-### Azure Default Credentials
+### DefaultAzureCredential

-To authenticate using Azure Default Credentials, set the annotation
+To authenticate using `DefaultAzureCredential`, set the annotation
-`barmancloud.cnpg.io/useDefaultAzureCredentials="true"` on the ObjectStore:
+`barmancloud.cnpg.io/useDefaultAzureCredential="true"` on the ObjectStore in
+conjunction with the `.spec.configuration.inheritFromAzureAD` option:

 ```yaml
 apiVersion: barmancloud.cnpg.io/v1